beego/beedoc/en-US/mvc/controller/config.md

 Beego will parse `conf/app.conf` file by default.

-You can initialize many beego default variables in this file:
+You can initialize many Beego default variables in this file:

 	appname = beepkg
 	httpaddr = "127.0.0.1"